CDCgov/prime-simplereport-site/_pages/using-simplereport/test-for-other-diseases/influenza.md

 ---

 ## Recording results
 Certain devices test for COVID-19, influenza A, and influenza B (“multiplex devices”).
-SimpleReport requires you to include flu results when you record tests from these devices. **At this time, flu results are not sent to public health departments other than the California Department of Public Health (CDPH)**, but you can share them with patients.
+SimpleReport requires you to include flu results when you record tests from these devices. **At this time, you can share flu results with patients, but they will not be reported to public health departments**, other than the ones in states listed below.

 To record flu results on SimpleReport, [conduct and submit a test](https://www.simplereport.gov/using-simplereport/conduct-and-submit-tests/) as you normally would.
 You’ll be able to enter results for flu A and flu B, along with COVID-19, when you select a multiplex device.

 ## Reporting results
+Organizations can use SimpleReport to report positive flu results to the following state health departments:

+- Alaska
+- California
+- New York
+- Rhode Island
+- Virginia

-Organizations sending results to the California Department of Public Health (CDPH) can use [SimpleReport's bulk uploader](https://www.simplereport.gov/using-simplereport/report-test-results/bulk-upload-results/) to report positive flu tests.
-Report COVID-19, flu A, and flu B results all from a single spreadsheet.
+You can report COVID-19, flu, and RSV results all from a single spreadsheet using [SimpleReport's bulk uploader](https://www.simplereport.gov/using-simplereport/report-test-results/bulk-upload-results/).
 [See more information and guidance about reporting flu results](https://www.simplereport.gov/assets/resources/bulk_results_upload_guide-flu_pilot.pdf).

-CDPH senders can also conduct and submit a flu test using one of the eight devices listed below, along with all multiplex devices.
-If you use another device to test for flu, please send information about it to [support@simplereport.gov](mailto:support@simplereport.gov).
+You can also report flu results through the [conduct tests workflow](https://www.simplereport.gov/using-simplereport/conduct-and-submit-tests/) by using any multiplex device, or the flu-only devices listed below.
+If you use an RSV-only testing device, please send information about it to [support@simplereport.gov](mailto:support@simplereport.gov).
 - Abbott ID NOW Influenza A & B 2 Test
 - Abbott BinaxNOW Influenza A & B Card 2 and DIGIVAL
 - bioMerieux bioNexia Influenza A+B test